libp2p/specs/pubsub/README.md

 on the [signature policy](#signature-policy) configured for the topic.**

-Whichever the choice, it is crucial that **all peers** participating in a topic implement identical message ID calculation logic, or the topic may function suboptimally.
+Whichever the choice, it is crucial that **all peers** participating in a topic implement identical message ID calculation logic, or the topic will malfunction.

 > **[[ Implementation note ]]:** At the time of writing this section,
 > go-libp2p-pubsub (reference implementation of this spec) only allows